Home

 Rachel Clarke is originally from London, but now lives in Irlam.
 She began dancing from an early age and appeared in numerous dance school productions and school plays.
 She appeared in a production of Oklahoma for Havering Music Makers before discovering make-up and boys.

-Upon moving to Manchester, Rachel joined Salford Musical Theatre Society and appeared in My Fair Lady, played Grandma Zeitel in Fiddler on the Roof, Mrs Anastacia Brown in Me and My Girl, and most recently appeared in Oklahoma! and Jekyll & Hyde at the Lowry Quays Theatre, Salford.
+Upon moving to Manchester, Rachel joined Salford Musical Theatre Society and appeared in My Fair Lady, played Grandma Zeitel in Fiddler on the Roof, Mrs Anastacia Brown in Me and My Girl, and has also appeared in Oklahoma! , Jekyll & Hyde and Scarlet Pimpernel at the Lowry Quays Theatre, Salford.
 Other acting parts include the tart in Out of Focus and Bloodruncolda in Sinbad.

 Rachel has also recorded an album with the drummer from The Reubets, worked for the Metropolitan Police Drama Group doing backstage work, set design and building, and also belongs to a singing troupe called Serenaders.

 For Dark Smile Productions she has played the part of Rachel in Half Known Roads, various roles for Salford Voices, Cybil in Ratty Ep2, and is soon to be heard as Lady Alison in Map & Steads and the Calamari Ring.
-She has also performed all the characters in short story The Acquittal by A M Burrage, out soon as part of the Spine Chillers CD.
+She also performed all the characters in short story The Acquittal by A M Burrage, for the Spine Chillers CD and played Nurse Clare Midia in Chief Surgeon Mal Practeeeece's Theatre of Horror.